diffix/test-syndiffix/README.md

 There are six different types of directories under the root directory:

 * csv library: contains CSV datasets for testing.
 The datasets must be split into `train` and `test` files, each containing half of the data, randomly selected (see `misc/splitFile.py`).
-These two sets are in directories labeled `trains` and `test`.
+These two sets are in directories labeled `train` and `test`.
 * synthetic data building results: contains the results of building synthetic data.
 Has one sub-directory per method (or different set of method parameters).
 * measurement results: contains the results of measuring data quality from the synthetic data.
 * measurement summaries: contains graphs that summarize the measurements